apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 =============================
 M-layer JSON register entries
 =============================
-For the purposes of this proof of concept project, the M-layer registry of scales, aspects, conversions, etc., is implemented in JSON.
+For this concept project, the M-layer registry of scales, aspects, conversions, etc., is implemented in JSON.